Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsection{Robustness to annotation noise}

-Since the proposed methods consider the annotation noise, we experiment on ShanghaiTech A to verify its robustness to annotation noise.
-To be specific, we first generate a noisy dataset by moving the annotation points by $\{4, 8, 16, 32\}$ pixels.
-Then we train the VGG16 backbone with different learning targets including Gaussian density map with per-pixel loss \cite{CSRNet}, HD-PAPM with per-pixel loss, NoiseCC \cite{NoiseCC}, and AL-PAPM.
-As shown in Figure \ref{fig:Noise}, the counting errors of these approaches all increase as the annotation noise increases.
-One could be observed that compared with Gaussian density and HD-PAPM, our AL-PAPM obtains a much lower MSE when facing large annotation noise.
-This indicates that our AL-PAPM is more robust to annotation noise compared with the other two methods.
-Even compared with the excellent noise-modeling method NoiseCC \cite{NoiseCC}, the blue curve corresponding to our proposed AL-PAPM method lies below that (purple) of NoiseCC on the graph.
-This indicates that our method performs better and is more robust to annotation noise than NoiseCC.
-Moreover, comparing the Gaussian density map and HD-PAPM, we could observe that our HD-PAPM performs better than the Gaussian density map under noisy conditions.
-When faced with annotation noise, the performance of HD-PAPM decreases slower than the Gaussian density method.
-This shows that with the same per-pixel loss, our HD-PAPM has a stronger ability to tolerate the annotation noise than the Gaussian density method.
+Since the proposed PAPM considers the annotation displacement, we experiment on ShanghaiTech A to verify its robustness to annotation noise.
+To be specific, we follow previous work \cite{NoiseCC} and generate a noisy dataset by moving the annotation points by $\{4, 8, 16, 32\}$ pixels.
+Then we train the vgg19 backbone with different learning targets including Gaussian density map with per-pixel loss \cite{CSRNet}, HD-PAPM with per-pixel loss, NoiseCC \cite{NoiseCC}, , DM-Count \cite{DM-Count}, and AL-PAPM.
+As depicted in Table \ref{tab:noise}, it's evident that the counting errors for these approaches increase as the level of annotation noise escalates.
+Notably, when comparing the proposed methods that incorporate PAPM with the original methods, it's apparent that the former achieve significantly lower MAE/MSE values when confronted with varying degrees of annotation displacement.
+This observation suggests that the proposed PAPM enhances the robustness of these methods to annotation noise.